-Harrie still resides in her birthplace of Tucson, Arizona After attending one photography class in high school, she decided to pursue a career in teaching art.
+Harrie still resides in Tucson, Arizona where she was born.
+After attending one photography and one art class in high school, she decided to pursue a career in art education.

 She earned a bachelor of fine arts degree from the University of Arizona with an emphasis on art education and photography.
 She was the first art student to receive a scholarship in recognition of a photo portfolio and she concluded her UA education with the “Outstanding Student in Fine Arts” recognition upon graduation.

 During her university years, she studied with master photographers Jack Welpott, Todd Walker, and Harold Jones and was inspired by their work.
 Her volunteer work at the UA Center for Creative Photography allowed her the opportunity to meet Ansel Adams.

 After graduation, teaching high school and middle school photography for twenty-eight years.
 She also taught Art for Personal Development at night for Pima Community College.

 After retirement, she was contracted to lead two commercial interior design projects, and was able to concentrate on her painting which is now her preferred art form.
 While her original emphasis was oil painting, she currently paints mostly in acrylic.